Kingdom of Dagbon: Scholarly families

+The diverse range of topics covered in their manuscripts, spanning chronicles, biographies, jurisprudence, pilgrimage guides, Arabic linguistics, and Qur'anic commentaries, mirrors their status as a semi-autonomous intellectual and spiritual elite.
+Notably, certain writings took on a scientific and technological character, such as works related to agriculture, medicine, pharmacology, and metallurgy.
+These writings not only underscore their independent economic standing but also illustrate that Mole learning was intricately linked to various societal activities, organizations, and institutions.

+The Lunsi

+The Lunsi of Dagbon form a scholarly family with a unique responsibility of the preservation of historical and genealogical knowledge structured around the lineage of chiefs and royal families.
+The head of the Lunsi is the Namo Naa.
+Their method of historical preservation involves the recitation and rhythmic drumming of proverbs, each laden with references to the history of the Dagbon royalty and their achievements.
+Through this oral tradition, the Lunsi not only safeguard the historical legacy of their people but also serve as the storytellers who continually reaffirm the profound connection between the citizens and their revered royal ancestors.

 Dagbon as a British and German Protectorate (1896–1957)

 Dagbon resisted colonisation as it had a well organised and powerful army.
 It was a protectorate, not a colony, allowing chiefs in the Kingdom to have independence other chiefs in Southern Ghana did not have.
-In 1888, Dagbon became part of a neutral zone, stretching from Yeji to Yendi, that was established to forestall conflict between the Germans and the British.
+In 1888, Dagbon became part of a neutral zone called Salaga Area, stretching from Yeji to Yendi, that was established to forestall conflict between the Germans and the British.
 Dagbon had to fight the Germans to the East, resist the British to the West and South, and the French were to the North.
 The Germans failed to capture Dagbon after multiple attempts.
 After the Battle of Adibo, Yendi, the capital of Dagbon was deserted.
 The Gbewaa Palace was burnt and Eastern Dagbon came under German control.
 Western Dagbon ultimately came under British control.
 Yendi, where the Yaa Naa resided, came under German control, separating the Yaa Naa from his people in the west.

 First German expedition in 1896

 From the point of view of German colonialists, the influential Yaan Naa Andani II had disturbed the trade route from the coast to Sansanné-Mangu, a German colonial station in the hinterland.
-Naa Andani, however, had already told German colonial administrator Hans Gruner beforehand that he believed that “it is the white man who makes the roads unsafe”.
+Naa Andani, however, had already told German colonial administrator Hans Gruner beforehand that he believed that "it is the white man who makes the roads unsafe".

 In 1896, the Germans led by Valentin von Massow, Hans Gruner and Gaston Thierry clashed with the Dagomba at the Battle of Adibo, destroyed Yendi and made away with valuables.
 It was a massacre, as the 7,000-man, poorly equipped Dagomba army merely rushed with their bows and arrows at the 100-man well-armed German army.
 In 1899 the British and the Germans split Dagbon between German Togoland and the Gold Coast.